aigarius/static_blog/blog/2026/08/22/ai-vote.md

 So, first I will describe how I see each of the 8 proposals, then what my vote will be, and then a bit more detail on the reasoning and thinking behind this.
 WARNING - this went *long*.

-* Proposal A - Action: ban all AI-assisted contributions via Social Contract amendment, except from upstreams (so not rolling back the Linux kernel and other software to "pure", pre-AI state).
+* Proposal A(1) - Action: ban all AI-assisted contributions via Social Contract amendment, except from upstreams (so not rolling back the Linux kernel and other software to "pure", pre-AI state).
 Claims that copyright/licensing status is unclear, quality is bad, community is being destroyed, web resources see extra load and that training consumes "staggering" resources.
 Needs 2/3rd majority to pass. - IMHO worst and most inconsistent.
 If copyright